CALL FOR RESEARCHERS!

 WHEN:

-The monthly workshops will be held the second Saturday between October 2026 - April 2027 (*or longer depending on the workshop and research needs).
-A trial workshop will be held September 2026.
+The monthly workshops will be held the second Saturday between November 2026 - April 2027.
+An invite only trial workshop will be held October 2026.

 WHAT: